 What Are the Best Running Shoes for Walking?

-Let’s start out by saying that for every person a shoe choice is a very individual thing.
-Having said that, there are some running shoes that really seem to cross over great for walking.
+Let’s start out by saying that for every person, a shoe choice is a very individual thing.
+Some running shoes really seem to cross over great for walking.

 The Brooks Adrenaline gets great reviews for its versatility both for runners and walkers.
 The most popular stability shoe Brooks makes, they provide a nice balance of support and cushion.